 Fabulous caption at Mount Scartaglin circa 1930.
-Cornelius O'Leary (B1874D1947) returns home to Mount Scartaglin for a visit from NY where he is Fourth Deputy Police Commissioner of the city.
+Cornelius O'Leary (B1874D1947) returns home on a visit to Mount Scartaglin from NY where he is Fourth Deputy Police Commissioner of the city.
 This picture captures life at Mount at that time.
 Washed clothes are 'hung' out to dry on the Whitethorn bushes on 'The Haggard' up-behind.
 'A Stile' leads to the haggard.
 Jim Leary's wife, Hanna Scanlon died soon afterwards on 24/11/1934 and rests at Kilbannivane Cemetery alongside her only son Jeremiah O'Leary who was shot on May 29th 1923 at Castleisland.

 In the picture: Back Row LTR: Hanna Scanlon (Jim Leary's wife) holding Baby-Alice, her Grand-Daughter, daughter of Kate Jim O'Leary.
 Alice O'Connor OKeeffe now resides at Lakevale Ballydesmond.
 Dave Ned O'Connor, husband of Kate Jim O'Leary.
 Cornelius O'Leary on a visit home from New York.
 Con's brother James 'Jim' O'Leary by his side.
 Nell or Ellie O'Leary O'Loughlin who married Michael O'Loughlin Cordal.